 The Group has a number of related party transactions with companies directly or indirectly controlled by or associated with Usaha Tegas Sdn.
-Bhd. ("UTSB") as well as companies or entities directly or indirectly controlled by or associated with Ananda Krishnan Tatparanandam ("TAK") or in which he is deemed to have an interest.
+Bhd. ("UTSB") as well as companies or entities directly or indirectly controlled by or associated with the late Ananda Krishnan Tatparanandam ("TAK") in which the estate of TAK is deemed to have an interest.
 UTSB and TAK are deemed substantial shareholders of the Company.

-UTSB has a 23.94% indirect interest in the Company through its wholly owned subsidiaries, All Asia Media Equities Limited and Usaha Tegas Entertainment Systems Sdn.
+UTSB has an 23.94%% indirect interest in the Company through its wholly owned subsidiaries, All Asia Media Equities Limited and Usaha Tegas Entertainment Systems Sdn.
 Bhd.
 The ultimate holding company of UTSB is PanOcean Management Limited ("PanOcean").
 PanOcean is the trustee of a discretionary trust, the beneficiaries of which are members of the family of TAK and foundations including those for charitable purposes.
-Although PanOcean and TAK are deemed to have an interest in the shares of the Company, they do not have any economic or beneficial interest over such shares as such interest is held subject to the terms of the discretionary trust.
+Although PanOcean and the estate of TAK are deemed to have an interest in the shares of the Company, they do not have any economic or beneficial interest over such shares as such interest is held subject to the terms of the discretionary trust.

-TAK also has a deemed interest in the shares of the Company via entities which are the direct shareholders of the Company and held by companies ultimately controlled by TAK.
+The estate of TAK also has a deemed interest in the shares of the Company via entities which are the direct shareholders of the Company and held by companies ultimately controlled by TAK.